Can foreigners buy property in China?

 We Handle the WFOE Setup

 YiyangFangchan assists international buyers with the entire WFOE registration and property purchase process in Yiyang.
 US-based company, bilingual support, local legal partners.
+Full pricing starts from $6,000.

-Ask About WFOE Setup5.
+See Full WFOE Pricing & Process5.
 Step-by-Step Purchase Process

 Establish eligibility